snehapb2018-ui/VIRTUALWORKS-LAB-HEALTHCARE-PHARMACY-DATA-ANALYTICS-INTERNSHIP-TASKS/README.md

 1.Created a prediction table of the patient records.

-Created binary value columns for:
+Created binary value columns using IF function for the following to facilitate z linear score calculation:

 ✅Actual disease[Heart Disease-1,No Disease-0]